-- 71. The proposed project is one of the three projects in three African sub-regions making up the capacity strengthening and technical assistance for the implementation of the Stockholm Convention NIPs in African LDCs and SIDs program.
+- 68. The proposed project is one of the three projects in three African sub-regions making up the capacity strengthening and technical assistance for the implementation of the Stockholm Convention NIPs in African LDCs and SIDs program.
 The programme is organized following the structure of the Regional Economic Commissions (REC).
-This approach will make use of existing networks and also consider South-South cooperation. - 72.
-This project, focusing on LDCs in the COMESA sub-region is being jointly implemented by UNEP and UNIDO.
-UNIDO is will be implementing the issues of BAT and BEP, technology transfer and private sector investments and public-private partnerships (PPP) at national and sub-regional level and UNEP will focus on policies, legislative and regulatory framework enforcement and global data collection, management and processing to enhance global monitoring of POPs releases as described in the UNEP project document. - 73.
-The following paragraphs describe the institutional framework for the overall program.

-Programme Coordination Body (PCB) will be established at the highest level comprising of representatives from UNEP, UNIDO, executing agencies, REC and the Basel Convention Regional Coordinating Centre (BCRCC).
+This approach will make use of existing networks and also consider South-South cooperation. - 69.
+The proposed project, focusing on LDCs in the SADC sub-region is being jointly implemented by UNEP and UNIDO.
+UNIDO will be implementing the issues of BAT and BEP, technology transfer and private sector investments and public-private partnerships (PPP) at national and sub-regional level and UNEP will focus on policies, legislative and regulatory framework enforcement and global data collection, management and processing to enhance global monitoring of POPs releases as described in the UNEP project document. - 70.
+The following paragraphs describe the institutional framework for the overall program. - 71.
+Programme Coordination Body (PCB) will be established at the highest level comprising of representatives from UNEP, UNIDO, executing agencies, REC, the Stockholm Convention Centres (SCC) and the Basel Convention Regional Centre (BCRC).
 The PCB will meet twice per year for the first two years, and has the role of overseeing program implementation.
-The PCB may invite any number of specialist and experts to contribute to its tasks or attend meetings, as agreed by members.

-Sub-regional Steering Committees (SRSC) are responsible for project execution.
-SRSC include representatives from UNEP, UNIDO, executing agency staff, POPs/ NFPs, the BCRCC and relevant organizations relating to project execution.
-SRSC approve annual work plans, agree terms of reference for external consultants and oversee project activities.
-The steering committee provides guidance to the executing agency and will meet once every six months for the first 18 months, and annually thereafter. key responsibilities of the steering committee include: ensuring the project's outputs meet the programme objectives; monitoring and review of the project; ensuring that scope aligns with the agreed portfolio requirements; foster positive communication outside of the focal points regarding the project's progress and outcomes; advocate for programme objectives and approaches; advocate for exchanges of good practices between countries; and report on project progress.
+The PCB may invite any number of specialist and experts to contribute to its tasks or attend meetings, as agreed by members. - Sub-regional Steering Committees (SRSC) will oversee project execution.
+SRSC include representatives from UNEP, UNIDO, executing agency staff, POPs/NFPs, the BCRCC and relevant organizations relating to project execution.
+SRSC approve annual work plans, agree on terms of reference for external consultants.
+The SRSC will provide guidance to the executing agency and will meet once every six months for the first 18 months, and annually thereafter. key responsibilities of the steering committee include: ensuring the project's outputs meet the programme objectives; monitoring and review of the project; ensuring that scope aligns with the agreed portfolio requirements; foster positive communication outside of the focal points regarding the project's progress and outcomes; advocate for programme objectives and approaches; advocate for exchanges of good practices between countries; and report on project progress.
 An inception meeting will be convened for each sub-regional steering committee at the beginning of the project.
 At this meeting the project log frames and work plans will be reviewed and finalized.